|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Built by Nakajima during May 1943.
 Uncoded serial number 465.
-Delivered to the Japanese Army Air Force (JAAF).
-Assigned to an unknown Sentai operating in New Guinea.
-Possibly the 13th Sentai or 26th Sentai.
+Delivered to the Japanese Army Air Force (JAAF) as Type 1 Fighter / Ki-43-II Oscar manufacture number 5465.
+Ferried from Japan southward to New Guinea.

-Aircraft Wrecks page 18 (upper), 42 (middle)
+Pacific Aircraft Wrecks (1979) page 18 (upper), 42 (middle)

 Thanks to Jim Long and Charles Darby for additional information